Family planning: Contraception

-A number of contraceptive methods are available to prevent unwanted pregnancy.
+Several contraceptive methods are available to prevent unwanted pregnancy.
 There are natural methods and various chemical-based methods, each with particular advantages and disadvantages.
 Behavioral methods to avoid pregnancy that involve vaginal intercourse include the withdrawal and calendar-based methods, which have little upfront cost and are readily available.
 Long-acting reversible contraceptive methods, such as intrauterine device (IUD) and implant are highly effective and convenient, requiring little user action, but do come with risks.
-When cost of failure is included, IUDs and vasectomy are much less costly than other methods.
-In addition to providing birth control, male and/or female condoms protect against sexually transmitted infections (STI).
-Condoms may be used alone, or in addition to other methods, as backup or to prevent STIs.
+When the cost of failure is included, IUDs and vasectomy are much less costly than other methods.
+In addition to providing birth control, male and/or female condoms protect against sexually transmitted infections (STIs).
+Condoms may be used alone or in addition to other methods, as backup, or to prevent STIs.
 Surgical methods (tubal ligation, vasectomy) provide long-term contraception for those who have completed their families.

 Assisted reproductive technology

 When, for any reason, a woman is unable to conceive by natural means, she may seek assisted conception.
-It is recommended to the couple to ask for reproductive counseling after one year of trying to conceive, or after six months of trying if the woman is more than 35 years old, if she has irregular or infrequent menses, if she has a history of endometriosis or pelvic inflammatory disease, or if a problem related to the male is present.
+It is recommended that the couple ask for reproductive counseling after one year of trying to conceive, or after six months of trying if the woman is more than 35 years old, if she has irregular or infrequent menses, if she has a history of endometriosis or pelvic inflammatory disease, or if a problem related to the male is present.

 Some families or women seek assistance through surrogacy, in which a woman agrees to become pregnant and deliver a child for another couple or person (this is not allowed in all countries).
 There are two types of surrogacy: traditional and gestational.
 In traditional surrogacy, the surrogate uses her own eggs and carries the child for her intended parents.
 This procedure is done in a doctor's office through intrauterine insemination (IUI).
 This type of surrogacy obviously includes a genetic connection between the surrogate and the child.
 Legally, the surrogate will have to disclaim any interest in the child to complete the transfer to the intended parents.
-A gestational surrogacy occurs when the intended mother's or a donor egg is fertilized outside the body and then the embryos are transferred into the uterus.
+A gestational surrogacy occurs when the intended mother's or a donor egg is fertilized outside the body, and then the embryos are transferred into the uterus.
 The woman who carries the child is often referred to as a gestational carrier.
-The legal steps to confirm parentage with the intended parents are generally easier than in a traditional because there is no genetic connection between child and carrier.
+The legal steps to confirm parentage with the intended parents are generally easier than in a traditional case because there is no genetic connection between the child and the carrier.

 Sperm donation is another form of assisted conception.
-It involves donated sperm being used to fertilise a woman's ova by artificial insemination (either by intracervical insemination or IUI) and less commonly by in vitro fertilization (IVF), but insemination may also be achieved by a donor having sexual intercourse with a woman for the purpose of achieving conception.
+It involves donated sperm being used to fertilise a woman's ova by artificial insemination (either by intracervical insemination or IUI) and less commonly by in vitro fertilization (IVF).
+Insemination may also be achieved by a donor having sexual intercourse with a woman for the purpose of achieving conception.
 This method is known as natural insemination (NI).

-Mapping of a woman's ovarian reserve, follicular dynamics and associated biomarkers can give an individual prognosis about future chances of pregnancy, facilitating an informed choice of when to have children.
+Mapping a woman's ovarian reserve, follicular dynamics and associated biomarkers can give an individual prognosis about future chances of pregnancy, facilitating an informed choice of when to have children.